Photo by Lisa S. / Shutterstock.com

 As far as it concerns your money that is sitting in the bank, all you need to understand is that:

-- The Fed has been raising the federal funds rate since December 2015, with the latest hike just last week.
+- The Fed has been raising the federal funds rate since December 2015.
 And the Fed is only expected to continue raising it.